prafulmaka/RSI-Trading-Strategy/README.md

 # RSI-Trading-Strategy
-RSI Trading Strategy on QuantConnect
+RIP Quantopian.
+QuantConnect is now my go-to platform for developing trading strategies and quantitative investment research.
+This is a RSI Trading Strategy to highlight the core concepts on QuantConnect.
+Feel free to build on this minimal algorithm structure.